stadium-software/progress-bar/Readme.md

 | 3. | Container | ProgressBarItemContainer | ProgressBarStepIcon| progress-bar-step-icon | |
 | 4. | Label | ProgressBarStepIcon | ProgressBarStepIconLabel|  | Step description |
 | 5. | Label | Next to "ProgressBarStepIcon" | ProgressBarStepLabel| progress-bar-step-label | Step number |

-<strong>Controls Setup</strong>
-1. Drag a *Flexbox* control into the "ProgressBarContainer" control and name it "ProgressBarItemContainer"
-2. Add a class called "progress-bar-item-container" to the "ProgressBarItemContainer" control *Classes* property
-3. Drag a *Container* control into the "ProgressBarItemContainer" control and name it "ProgressBarStepIcon"
-4. Add a class called "progress-bar-step-icon" to the "ProgressBarItemContainer" control *Classes* property
-5. Drag a *Label* control into the "ProgressBarStepIcon" control and name it "ProgressBarStepIconLabel"
-6. Optional: Add the step number into the *Text* property of the "ProgressBarStepIconLabel" control.
-This number will display on steps in the *ToDo* state
-7. Drag a *Label* control into the "ProgressBarItemContainer" and place it next to the "ProgressBarStepIcon" control, then name it "ProgressBarStepLabel"
-8. Add a class called "progress-bar-step-label" to the "ProgressBarStepLabel" control *Classes* property
-9. Add a description for this step into the *Text* property of the "ProgressBarStepLabel" control

 <hr>